altarmann/Arctic-training-repo/README.md

 # Arctic-training-repo
 Practice with Github at the Arctic Data Center training

-THis is a repository for training
+This is a repository for training

 And it has *good* information!